hakanu/pervane/README.md

 * Full screen editing mode with F11 or toolbar
 * Hide/show toolbar
 * Lots of themes thanks to editor.md
+* Move files in between directories with drag & drop functionality.
+* Keyboard shortcuts
+* Quick fuzzy file name search
+* Edit code notes directly
+* Drag & Drop file upload
+* Image rendering in case you they are in the directory.

+## But it's not

+* A dropbox replacement
+* Photo album generator
+* FTP server
+* Cloud code editor

 ### Screenshots